-Exploration of personal, cultural, social, economic, political and ethical impacts of information technology, using critical/cultural studies approaches.
+Exploration of personal, cultural, social, economic, political, and ethical impacts of information technology, using critical/cultural studies approaches.
+(INST 5735 Advanced Web Development may be taken as an alternative.)

 DMST 5231 - Advanced Digital Media Design

 Concept-based design course taken the semester before the final project in which students use digital tools from their major areas of study.